saxoneee/node-remote-control/README.md

 - go to the repository
 - run `grunt dev` or `node www/app.js`
+    + maybe you have to grant network permissions to node.js
-    - if there are no errors, it seems to be running
+    + if there are no errors, it seems to be running
 - lookup the ip address of your computer (ipconfig in cmd)
 - open a mobile browser and type in that ip, plus port 8080
     + Example: `192.168.2.103:8080`